GUIDE MENTORSHIP PROGRAM

 Supported by the Cameron Sauvain Scholarship Fund

-Join the guide team for ~3 weeks
+Join the guide team for approximately 3 weeks

 Receive thorough training and hands-on experience